lorenzodotta02/Finance-functions-for-Google-Sheets/README.md

 # Finance Functions for Google Sheets

-A collection of **custom Google Sheets functions** that extend the limited built-in `GOOGLEFINANCE` functionality.
+A collection of custom Google Sheets functions designed as an alternative to `GOOGLEFINANCE()`

 These functions fetch **real-time or near real-time quotes** of bonds, ETFs, crypto, and commodities — from multiple APIs and websites.